advanderveer/ep/README.md

 - Provides customizable __error handling__ for system errors and errors specific to your application
 - Automatically encodes and decodes HTTP payloads using __content negotation__
 - Uses __language negotiation__ os your code can use best supported language for translations
-- Well tested, benchmarked and depends only on the standard library
+- __Well tested__, benchmarked and depends only on the standard library

 ## Backlog
 - [x] MUST   get kitchen example back to work